Lee County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Following your DUI arrest in Lee County, you have an extremely limited time – just 15 days – to request an Administrative License Revocation (ALR) hearing.
-This is a crucial deadline.
-Missing it results in an automatic suspension of your driver's license.
+You have only 15 days from the date of your DUI arrest to request an Administrative License Suspension (ALS) hearing.
+This deadline is strict, and missing it will result in an automatic suspension of your driver's license.

-What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days of your arrest, your driver's license will be automatically suspended.
-There are very few exceptions to this rule, so act quickly!
-Don't delay - this is the most important thing you can do right now.
+- What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended.
+The suspension period depends on whether you failed or refused the chemical test and whether you have prior DUI offenses.

 Automatic License Suspension

-Whether your license is automatically suspended depends on whether you submitted to chemical testing (breath, blood, or urine) and the results of that test, or if you refused testing altogether.
+Even before your criminal case goes to court, your license can be automatically suspended due to the administrative ALS process.
+The grounds for suspension depend on whether you submitted to chemical testing (breath, blood, or urine) and the results, or if you refused to take the test.

 If You Took the Breath/Blood Test and Failed